kaliberjs/use-is-mounted-ref/README.md

 ![](https://media.giphy.com/media/9SgOeNxFAh8Hu/giphy.gif)

 ## Disclaimer
 This library is intended for internal use, we provide __no__ support, use at your own risk.
+It does not import React, but expects it to be provided, which [@kaliber/build](https://kaliberjs.github.io/build/) can handle for you.

 This library is not transpiled.